 If you’re less experienced with the language, go for a children’s book!
 For example, I have a copy of Le Petite Prince simply for practising my French.
 Or consider trying an audiobook in that language, merely to have you surrounded by it for a bit more time.

 It can be about how many books you read, but it can also be about so much more.
-I aim to read forty-five books in 2022, just like I did for 2022.
+I aim to read sixty in 2023, after reading fifty-five last year.
 But that isn’t the whole story.
 I also aim to read two books in Dutch.
-I want to read five non-fiction books, as I only managed two in 2021.
+I want to read five non-fiction books, as I only managed five last year.
 I want to read at least one new author each month.
 And as always, I want to push myself out of my reading nook and try different genres.
 I’ll keep giving books as gifts, as I love sharing this passion with others.

 *This article contains affiliate links